blackducksoftware/synopsys-detect/documentation/src/main/markdown/gettingstarted/terms/tools.md

 * Vulnerability Impact Analysis Tool (generates a Vulnerability Impact Analysis Report)
 * IaC Scanner (supports infrastructure as code scanning)

-Optional properties can be specified to explicitly enable or disable these underlying tools, but by default [solution_name] will run both the Detector and Signature Scanner on the code being analyzed.
+Optional properties can be specified to explicitly enable or disable these underlying tools, but by default, [solution_name] will run both the Detector and Signature Scanner on the code being analyzed when a valid path with analyzable content is provided.

 The default tools that are run by [solution_name]: